DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Accessibility and Labels**: We discussed the importance of using `<label>` tags with a `for` attribute to properly associate text with input fields.
 This is an accessibility best practice that ensures screen readers can correctly interpret the purpose of each form field.

 ---

+#### HTML AND CSS WEBSITE SUBMISSION ASSIGNMENT

+### Course Step Number: 427

+### Date Researched: 2025-08-08

+### Robust Summary of Best Practices and Modernization

+This final assignment focuses on the crucial workflow of using Git and GitHub for version control and project submission.
+While the technical act of pushing code is straightforward, this process reinforces several best practices:

+- **Version Control:** Using Git allows you to track every change to your code, providing a safety net and a clear history of your project's development.
+- **Remote Repository:** Pushing your code to a remote repository on GitHub serves as a cloud-based backup and a professional portfolio.
+It is the standard method for sharing and collaborating on code.
+- **Releases:** The included articles on GitHub releases introduce a more advanced concept of versioning a project.
+Creating a release is a way to formally mark a point in the project's history as a finished product, complete with a version number and release notes.

+---